ElixirTeSS/docs/TeSS_docs/developers/roadmap.md

 The TeSS Club is a very dynamic and agile team, and the roadmap is reviewed and updated regularly.
 Its purpose is to give a general indication of intent and direction of travel.

-## October 2025 to January 2026 (mTeSS-X)
+## October 2025 to January 2026

-* mTeSS-X Deliverable D2: Functional and configurable mTeSS multi-space TeSS
+* Functional and configurable mTeSS multi-space TeSS (mTeSS-X Deliverable D2)
-* mTeSS-X Deliverable D3: TeSS-X Instances with OAI-PMH endpoint
+* TeSS-X Instances with OAI-PMH endpoint (mTeSS-X Deliverable D3)
-* mTeSS-X Deliverable D4: Onboarding guides, user guides for mTeSS
+* Onboarding guides, user guides for mTeSS (mTeSS-X Deliverable D4)

-## February 2026 to September 2026 (mTeSS-X)

-* mTeSS-X Deliverable D5: Project results and methodology
-* mTeSS-X Deliverable D6: Final report, presentation

 ## Future work